 - user_email (str) The email of a user. - latest_order (int) Which result in the order from the latest to get.
-Default: 1 (latest).

-- query_type (str) Filter results to specific query type.
-Default: None (all query types will be returned). - Returns results A list of tuples, each of the form: (model_id, query, mc_type, result_json, delta, date) representing the result of a query run on a model on a given date.
+Default: 1 (latest). - query_type (str) Filter results to specific query type.
+Default: None (all query types will be returned).

+results - A list of tuples, each of the form: (model_id, query, mc_type, result_json, delta, date) representing the result of a query run on a model on a given date.

-Return type list[tuple]
+list[tuple]

-get_subscribed_queries (email)
+get_subscribed_queries(email)

-Get a list of (query object, model id, query hash) for a user get_subscribed_users()

-Parameters email (str) - The email address to check subscribed queries for any subscribed query

-Return type list(tuple(emmaa.queries.Query, str, query_hash))
+Get a list of (query object, model id, query hash) for a user email (str) - The email address to check subscribed queries for list(tuple(emmaa.queries.Query, str, query_hash))